-Tax Liens.
+Tax Deeds.
 Everyone loves them (for good reason, they can be very lucrative).
 Real Estate gurus make big money selling “how-to” convincing people to invest in them.
 The pitch is simple: A County in Georgia is owed property taxes that go unpaid.
-The County files a lien, and then auctions it off.
+The County files a lien, and then auctions off a deed.
 You win at the auction, and purchase it (a portion of your purchase price goes to pay the taxes that were in arrears).
 Now, you wait a year.
-During that year, the property owner or other interested party can “redeem” the tax lien from you by paying enough to cover your full purchase price plus an additional 20%!!!
+During that year, the property owner or other interested party can “redeem” the tax deed from you by paying enough to cover your full purchase price plus an additional 20%!!!
 That’s crazy. even if they redeem in 30 days, you still get the full 20%.
 Investors’ mouths start to water.
 What if they don’t redeem?
 Even better!
 Then you foreclose on the property and own it free and clear for the drastically reduced purchase price you paid at the tax lien auction*.
 You wipe out old debts, liens, mortgages, and everything else* and own the property free and clear!!
 How can you lose?!?!

 Well, those are the basics, and they’re largely correct, but those asterisks cover a lot of ground.
 How do you foreclose?
 Is that all you have to do?
-Is there anything that a tax lien does not wipe out?
+Is there anything that a tax deed foreclosure does not wipe out?
 As with any too-good-to-be-true investment, the devil is in the details.
 We’re not going to do a whole treatise in one online post, but here are some things to keep in mind.

 2. NOTHING is automatic, and NOTHING is free.

 Given these procedural requirements, most investors find themselves speaking with an attorney when it comes time to deal with a redemption or a quiet title action.
-Accordingly, make sure you budget for legal and regulatory expenses when deciding how much to bid on a particular lien.
+Accordingly, make sure you budget for legal and comliance expenses when deciding how much to bid on a particular lien.

 3. There are no guarantees.